Explore the site safely

 - Pathways around the historic site are gravel trails, they may be uneven in areas and have rodent or animal impacts.
 Please watch your step.

 Nature and Wildlife

-Respect all wildlife.
-For your safety, watch but do not feed, touch, or tease even the cutest of animals, such as Richardson's Grounds Squirrels, which are often spotted at Fort Union.
-All wild animals may have fleas and could carry communicable diseases.
+- Respect all of Fort Union's wildlife.
+For your safety, watch but do not feed, touch, or tease any animals.
+All wild animals may have fleas, lice and could carry communicable diseases.

-Also, please watch your step when walking around the historic site.
-Animal burrows are a common tripping hazard.
+- Please watch your step when walking around the historic site.
+Animal burrows and rodent holes are a common tripping hazard.

 Mosquitoes and Ticks

 Mosquitoes and ticks are an annual seasonal presence at Fort Union from June to August.
 Be sure to pack Bug repellant!

 - Learn More about preventing Lyme Disease at the CDC Lyme Disease information page